rackerlabs/support-how-to/content/cloud-servers/reset-a-local-user-password-on-windows-server.md

 product_url: cloud-servers
 ---

-*This article applies to the following Windows Server versions: 2012, 2012 R2, 2016, 2019*
+*This article applies to the following Windows Server&reg; versions: 2012, 2012 R2, 2016, 2019*

-This article describes how to reset local user passwords on Windows server.
+This article describes how to reset local user passwords on Windows Server.

-### Access local Users and Groups
+### Access Local Users and Groups

 1. Log in to the server where you want to add or remove the user.

 2. Click **Start > Run**.

-3. Enter **lusrmgr.msc** in the box and click **OK** or use Windows Search to search for **Local Users and Groups**.
+3. Enter **lusrmgr.msc** in the box and click **OK** or use the Windows&reg; search to search for **Local Users and Groups**.

 4. In the console, double-click **Users** to display a list of users on the right.